Global stocks, oil rise on data, ECB cash injection

 The euro had been weak before New York opened, after the ECB's huge cash injection reminded investors of the region's debt overhang and the fragile euro zone economy.

-U.S. Treasury debt prices fell as some investors pushed back the timing of another potential round of Fed easing, and riskier assets did better at the expense of safe-haven U.S. debt.
+U.S. Treasury debt prices fell as some investors pushed back the timing of another potential round of easing by the Fed, and riskier assets did better at the expense of safe-haven U.S. debt.

-U.S. Treasuries prices briefly pared early losses after the Institute for Supply Management said its index of U.S. factory activity fell to 52.4 from 54.1.
+U.S. Treasuries prices briefly pared early losses after the Institute for Supply Management said its index of U.S. factory activity fell to 52.4 from 54.1 the month before.
 The reading was shy of expectations of 54.5, according to a Reuters poll of economists.
 A reading above the 50 mark indicates expansion.

 Benchmark 10-year notes were off 17/32 in price to yield 2.03 percent.